mtpereira/home-brewing-workshop/slides.md

 ## Why do I brew coffee at home?

-- So why do I brew coffee at home?
-Mostly because I find it simultaneously fun, relaxing, engaging, and then I get to drink tasty coffee!
+- Mostly because I find it simultaneously fun, relaxing, engaging, and then I get to drink tasty coffee!
 - Having the freedom to try any coffee whenever you like in the comfort of your home is really great!